 See the complete runway photos and attendees (such as actresses Tara Basro and Adinia Wirasti) on our Facebook Fanpage.
 You can also see the collection in motion on our newly launched Youtube channel, and don’t forget to subscriber for more exclusive videos!

-All images are courtesy of art8amby.
+All photos are courtesy of art8amby, photographed by Agra Suseno.